Kansas State High School Activities Association: Classifications

 Which in turn makes this change not go into effect until the beginning of the 2026 football season.

-Prior to the mentioned appoved change to Rule 35, the previous maximum enrollment of students in grades 9, 10 and 11 for schools eligible to play 8-man was 100 and for 6-man was 55.
+Prior to the mentioned approved change to Rule 35, the previous maximum enrollment of students in grades 9, 10 and 11 for schools eligible to play 8-man was 100 and for 6-man was 55.

 The KSHSAA did not sponsor state championship playoffs for football until 1969.
 District play was introduced to determine playoff participants in 1981.
 From 1981 through 2001, only district champions advanced to the playoffs.
 In 2002, the top two teams in each 11-man district began to qualify for the playoffs; district runners-up were added to the playoff brackets for 8-man in 2004.

 In 2016, districts were abolished in Classes 5A and 6A.
 In those classifications, teams now schedule the first eight games on their own, with the ninth week acting as the first week of the playoffs.
 Teams are seeded onto the bracket based upon overall record and divided into two groups of 16 based upon geography.
 Beginning in 2018 the same format was adopted in Class 4A, as well as the top four teams in each district advancing to the playoffs for 8-man.

 Schools form leagues to compete against one another, and participation in a particular league is voluntary.
 Most schools in a league are located within a close geographic range.
 The most notable example is in Wichita, where the nine high schools within the city limits form the Greater Wichita Athletic League (GWAL, more commonly known as the City League).
 However, due to sparse population in western Kansas, schools in the same league are often separated by distances of more than 100 miles, and in a few cases, schools are almost 200 miles apart.

 In some sports and activities where not all small schools may field a team, classifications are combined for purposes of state championships.
 For example, in policy debate, there are state championships for 6A, 5A, 4A, and 3-2-1A combined.